 - The volume of medicinal product

-The way the pharmaceutical industry approaches cold chain shipping is continuing to evolve, but the goal remains the same: to ensure that pharmaceuticals and healthcare products arrive on time and at the right temperature, every time.
+The pharmaceutical industry approach to cold chain shipping is continuing to evolve, but the overarching goal is still the same: to guarantee that pharmaceuticals and healthcare products arrive on schedule and at the right temperature, every time.